micheles/micheles.github.io/_posts/2014-06-19-the-database-problem.md

 takes years.
 The advantage is that it is the safest way.
-At any moment you always have a working implementation, you can release the product, the users can play with it, they will find issues and bugs and then you can progress slowly but surely towards you goal.
+At any moment you always have a working implementation, you can release the product, the users can play with it, they will find issues and bugs and then you can progress slowly but surely towards your goal.

 3. Do nothing and wait.
 This is actually a good option and it is the one I adopted during my first months at GEM.
 When you are a new guy